openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 be configured to allow data to enter and exit the mesh.
 The most common entry/exit points are Ziti SDKs acting as clients or servers.

-Network clients wishing to attach the network use the Ziti SDK to first authenticate with the Ziti Controller.
+Network clients wishing to attach to the network use the Ziti SDK to first authenticate with the Ziti Controller.
 During authentication, the Ziti SDK client and Ziti Controller will verify each other.
 Upon successful authentication, the Ziti Controller can provide a list of available services to dial (connect) or to bind (host) for the authenticated SDK Client.
 The client can then request to dial or bind a service.
 If fulfilled, a session is associated with the client and service.
 This new session is propagated to the necessary Ziti Routers, and the required circuits are created.
-The requesting client is returned a list of Ziti Routers that can be connected to complete the last mile of communication between the Ziti Overlay Network and the SDK client.
+The client is returned the list of Ziti Routers which can be connected to in order to complete the last mile of communication between the Ziti overlay network and the SDK client.

 This set of steps covers the pillars of the Zero Trust model!
 The Ziti Controller and SDK Clients verify each other.
 The client cannot connect to network resources or services until it authenticates.
 After authentication, a client is given the least privilege access allowed by only being told about and only being able to dial/bind assigned services.
-It is a Zero Trust overly network!
+It is a Zero Trust overlay network!

 How did this system come into existence?
 How do the Ziti SDK client and Ziti Controller verify each other?
 How do the routers and controller know to validate each other?
-How is this managed at scale with hundreds o Ziti Routers and thousands of Ziti SDK clients?
-It seems that this is a recursive problem and to terminate the recursion we have to start our system with a well defined and carefully controlled seed of trust.
+How is this managed at scale with hundreds of Ziti Routers and thousands of Ziti SDK clients?
+It seems that this is a recursive problem.
+To terminate the recursion, we have to start our system with a well-defined and carefully controlled seed of trust.

 # Trust

 In software systems that require network connectivity, there are at least two parties in the system.
 Generally, there are more and in the case of a Ziti network, there could be thousands.
-Between these parties, each time a connection is made, a trust decision is made.
+Between two parties, each time a connection is made, a trust decision is made.
 Should this connection be allowed?
-Mechanisms must be put into place to verify the identity of the connecting party.
+Mechanisms must be put into place to verify the identity of the connecting party if that question is to be answered.

 One mechanism that might jump out at the reader is a password or secret.
 In Ziti it would be possible to configure the Controller, Routers, and